k94ll13nn3/AutoConstructor/README.md

 - Mark the class as `partial`
 - Use `AutoConstructorAttribute` on the class

 By default, all `private readonly` without initialization will be used.
+The will be injected with the same name without any leading `_`.

 Fields marked with `AutoConstructorIgnoreAttribute` will be ignored.